SecureHats/AzWorkspaceManager/README.md

 </br>

-### Add a WorkspaceManager Assignment Job for all assignments
+### Add a Workspace Manager Assignment Job for all assignments

   This example creates an assignment job for each Workspace Manager assignment